 Clover & Stephanie’s Story

-Since 2013, the California Children’s Services (CCS) Pilot has provided comprehensive health care for more than 1,880 children in San Mateo County with complex and chronic medical issues: some debilitating and lifelong.
-CCS is based on a pioneering Whole Child Model made possible by a unique collaboration between the Health Plan of San Mateo (HPSM) and San Mateo County Health System.
-Their partnership enables them to coordinate all services and support through a single access point while providing dedicated case management for each member.
+Since 2013, the California Children’s Services (CCS) Pilot, which later became the Whole Child Model, has provided comprehensive health care for more than 1,880 children in San Mateo County with complex and chronic medical issues: some debilitating and lifelong.
+The Whole Child Model's pioneering approach is made possible by a unique collaboration between the Health Plan of San Mateo (HPSM) and San Mateo County Health System.
+Their partnership enables coordination of all services and support through a single access point, It also provides dedicated case management for each member.
 Outcomes have been so successful that state lawmakers passed legislation based on the CCS Pilot in 2016.
 As a result, 20 other California counties will adopt the Whole Child Model starting in 2018.